johnsiilver/boutique/docs/README.md

 	Messages []Message
 ```

 First there is the State object.
-This is the
-center of our Boutique universe per say.
-All changes happen to this object.
-Each comm channel that is opened for users to communicate on has its own
+Each comm channel that is opened for users to
-State object.
+communicate on has its own State object.

 Inside here, we have different attributes related to the state of the channel.
-ServerID lets us identify the particular instance's log files, Channel holds
+**ServerID** lets us identify the particular instance's log files,
-the name of our channel.
-Users is the list of current users in the Channel,
+**Channel** holds the name of our channel.
+Users is the list of current users
-while Messages is the current buffer of user messages waiting to be sent out
+in the **Channel**, while **Messages** is the current buffer of user messages
-to the users.
+waiting to be sent out to the users.

-Now that we have our data to store in Boutique, let us talk about how to
-signal a change to the store, via **Actions**.

 ### Create our actions

-Changes to the data stored in Boutique is done via the Perform() method.
-One of the arguments to Perform is an Action, which tells the program to
-alter its state in some way.

-A boutique.Action contains two fields:

-* Type, which indicates a type of action that is being committed to the store.
-* Update, which can be nil or contain a type that is used in updating the store.
-This may be a value that will be placed in a field, a key that will be deleted
-from a map, or whatever is needed.

-Its important that you understand that this simply signals a change, it does
-not make a change.
-You don't always need .Update, because sometimes the signal
-via Type is enough.
-Say you had a field, Version, that needed to be
-incremented.
-It would simply be enough to pass an Action with type
-that indicated this was the action needed.

-But often times, you need to do more, such as change a value, merge two
-structs, etc.  That is when Update is used, to pass the value.

 Here I'm going to include a smaller version of the actions.go from our example
 application, to keep it simple.